Global Compassion Response Network

 - Prepare and train families, churches, and cities for emergencies and disaster response

-- Direct the coordination of response to disasters among members to insure aid is appropriate, timely and effectively builds up the local Body in the affected area
+- Direct the coordination of response to ensure aid is appropriate, timely, and effectively building up the local Body in the affected area

 - Extend a relational structure for autonomous organizations to work together through information sharing and collaborative initiatives